Talk to a certified appraiser: (888) 789-4639 · Mon–Fri 8am–6:30pm CT

 Q3 — Do you have any conflict of interest?

 A qualified appraiser cannot appraise a rug they sold you, a rug they have an option to buy from you, a rug owned by a relative, or a rug for which they have any financial interest in the outcome of the appraisal.
-This is not a stylistic preference — it is a USPAP requirement and an IRS requirement for qualified appraisals.
+This is not a stylistic preference — it is a core principle of professional appraisal practice and an IRS requirement for qualified appraisals.

 If you bought the rug from a dealer, do not ask that same dealer to appraise it.
 Their interest in confirming the price they sold it at is too obvious.
 Use an independent third party.